raesene/teisteanas/README.md

 ## Known Limitations

 - This won't work on EKS clusters because they don't issue certificates for Client authentication.
+This issue is undocumented but there's a discussion [here](https://github.com/aws/containers-roadmap/issues/1604)
 - This won't work with clusters earlier than 1.19 as we're using v1 of the CSR API which was issued then.